 Sometimes, but I'm at my best when I'm completely in the zone.
 When music is playing in the background I start to daydream.
 Yes, I can start watching music videos on YouTube for endless periods of time, getting all nostalgic and wistful and ridiculous.
 It can be a good thing, as ideas and plot points come to me that way, but it's a major distraction when I'm actually trying to get words on the page.

 Having said that, I love music.
 I see live shows as often as possible, make play lists my kids scoff at, and pretty much always have my radio tuned to WFUV (90.7FM in New York).

 Favorite bands (this month): Aslan, Cage the Elephant, Vampire Weekend, The Shins, The War on Drugs, The Avett Brothers, Dawes, Fleet Foxes, The Decemberists and Lord Huron.

 The Beatles and Dire Straits are in a different category entirely...Those are my always and forevers.

-Lately I seem to have The Night We Met (Lord Huron), New Birth in New England (Phosphorescent), Cigarette Daydreams (Cage the Elephant), Call it Dreaming (Iron & Wine) and It's Hard to be a Saint in the City (Bruce Springsteen) playing on repeat.
+Lately I seem to have This Life (Vampire Weekend), Wait by the River (Lord Huron), New Birth in New England (Phosphorescent), Cigarette Daydreams (Cage the Elephant), Call it Dreaming (Iron & Wine) and It's Hard to be a Saint in the City (Bruce Springsteen) playing on repeat.